boldflight/BibleConverter/test_EPUB/output/Job.md

 ### Satan’s Accusation of Job

-[6] Now the day came when the sons of God came to present themselves before theLord—and Satan also arrived among them.
+[6] Now the day came when the sons of God came to present themselves before the**Lord**—and Satan also arrived among them.
-[7] TheLord said to Satan, “Where have you come from?”
-And Satan answered theLord, “From roving about on the earth, and from walking back and forth across it.”
+[7] The**Lord** said to Satan, “Where have you come from?”
+And Satan answered the**Lord**, “From roving about on the earth, and from walking back and forth across it.”
-[8] So theLord said to Satan, “Have you considered my servant Job?
+[8] So the**Lord** said to Satan, “Have you considered my servant Job?
 There is no one like him on the earth, a blameless and upright man, one who fears God and turns away from evil.”
-[9] Then Satan answered theLord, “Is it for nothing that Job fears God?
+[9] Then Satan answered the**Lord**, “Is it for nothing that Job fears God?
 [10] Have you not made a hedge around him and his household and all that he has on every side?
 You have blessed the work of his hands, and his livestock have increased in the land.
 [11] But extend your hand and strike everything he has, and he will no doubt curse you to your face!”
-[12] So theLord said to Satan, “All right then, everything he has is in your power.
+[12] So the**Lord** said to Satan, “All right then, everything he has is in your power.
 Only do not extend your hand against the man himself!”
-So Satan went out from the presence of theLord.
+So Satan went out from the presence of the**Lord**.

 ### Job’s Integrity in Adversity